Vickouma77/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Arrays pointers and string project
+Defining more pointers and arrays